 - Currency strength: Most Energy products are priced in USD, and thus it would be wise to monitor the dollar index in order to better forecast the price dynamics.

 For new and experienced traders interested in trading energies and oil, Friedberg Direct has many additional services and benefits to help you get started.
-Educational tools, including our Trading For Beginners articles and Autochartist – the Automated Technical Analysis tool sending you daily updates, are in place to help you succeed.
+Educational tools, including our Trading For Beginners articles to help you succeed.
+Don’t forget to check out the CFD Rollover dates to know when the current energy contracts expire.

 Trade Energy Commodities with your number one regulated broker today and enjoy the various benefits we provide.